We’re so ready for this month! We’ve made an exciting list of things to do this October in New Orleans.

 2. Get scared at The Mortuary haunted experience

-One of the city’s most popular, self-guided haunted houses is The Mortuary.
-It’s open since October 1 and offers a hair-raising experience you’ll never forget.
+One of the city’s most popular, self-guided haunted houses is “The Mortuary”.
+It offers a hair-raising experience you’ll never forget.

 All of the info you need to know is here.